The principal formal requirements for the PhD in history are as follows:

-Students take four to six graded courses in their specialization field, as set forth in their contract, followed by an oral examination evaluated by their advisory committee.
+Students take four to six graded courses in their specialization field, followed by an oral examination evaluated by their advisory committee.
 The course work includes at least two quarters of research as well as such work in other departments and programs as is deemed appropriate.

 The total number of courses taken in the general field and the specialization must add up to 10.

 The minor field is an area of study in which the student wishes to acquire teaching competence or which he or she selects out of methodological or topical interest.
-The definition and courses of study in the field are established by a written contract, drawn up by the end of the winter quarter of the first year, between the student and a member of the department who acts as supervisor.
+The definition and courses of study in the field are established by the student during the first year, in consultation with his or her advisor and other relevant faculty members.
 The field must be concerned with a geographical area completely different from the student's general field, unless it is a comparative field.
 Examples of second fields include colonial Africa, imperialism, modern China, premodern and modern Japan, the Jews in Europe, comparative industrialization, comparative slavery, social and economic development in Latin America, the history of science and technology, gender history, international relations in the 20th century, and 20th-century America.

 Students take three courses in the minor field.
 At least two of the minor field courses are graded.
 The minor field sequence is followed by an oral examination.
 Ideally, the courses entail working with more than one faculty member; minor field exams are always administered and evaluated by two or more professors.